python/exceptiongroups/except_star.md

    pass
 ```

-Exceptions are mached using a subclass check.
+Exceptions are matched using a subclass check.
 For example:

 ```python
 try: